Online Bachelor of Applied Science in Early Childhood Studies

 Have questions about the Early Childhood Studies (BAS)?
 Fill out this form and we’ll get in touch!

-In the bachelor’s in early childhood studies program, you’ll learn about the development of children from birth to age five.
-Our childhood studies program will help you gain skills to positively influence this young age group so they can succeed in school and into the future.
-The classes are designed for professionals already in children’s educational and developmental settings such as Head Start, preschools and child care.
+Early childhood encompasses major developmental changes in young children’s lives.
+In this BAS in early childhood studies, you’ll learn about the development of children from birth to age five.
+Throughout your coursework, you’ll gain skills needed to positively influence this young age group so they can succeed in school and into the future.
+Classes in this program are designed for professionals already in children’s educational and developmental settings, such as Head Start, preschools and child care.

-Will my applied science degree in early childhood studies say 'online'?
+Will my diploma say ‘online’?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

-Early childhood education courses
+Early childhood studies BAS courses

 PAF 410: Building Leadership Skills (SB)